qLibc

 SECTION ID field:

-If an option is an section like <Option>, section id can be assigned.
-This section id can be used to limit some other option directives to be located only inside of that section.
-So this is your choice.
-If it doesn't require to check directory scope, we can just specify 0 here.
+If an option is a section like <Option>, a section ID can be assigned.
+This section ID can be used to limit some other option directives so they are located only inside that section.
+This is optional.
+If you do not need to check directory scope, you can simply specify 0 here.

 enum {